wian-lloyd/racecard-tip-extractor/README.md

 12. Either should start in the "%USERPROFILE%" directory which will look something like "C:\Users\wian>".

-13. Type the following command:
+13. Type the following commands(run each line one by one):

 ```
 cd racecard-tip-extractor-master/